jhipster/generator-jhipster-nodejs/README.md

 # 🚀 How to get started

-Install the package with `npm install -g generator-jhipster-nodejs`
-1. Make sure you have `yo` installed with `npm install -g yo`
-2. Install the package with `npm install -g generator-jhipster-nodejs`
-3. Generate the application with `nhipster`

-(or)

-If you also have JHipster available locally Use the following:

 1. Make sure you have followed the [JHipster installation guide](https://www.jhipster.tech/installation) and that both `yeoman` and `jhipster` are installed.
 2. Install the package with `npm install -g generator-jhipster-nodejs`
 3. And generate the application with `jhipster --blueprint nodejs`